-1.8 The following ensure the achievement of the programme's purpose, objectives and the learning outcomes: 1.8.1 The number of courses 5 1.8.2 The programme's content 4 1.8.3 The methods of assessment 4 1.8.4 The teaching material 4 1.8.5 The equipment 4 1.8.6 The balance between theory and practice 4 1.8.7 The research orientation of the programme 4 1.8.8 The quality of students' assignments 3 1.9 ected learning outcomes of the programme are known to the students ne members of the teaching staff.
-4 1.10 The teaching and learning process is adequate and effective for the achievement 4 of the expected learning outcomes.
-1.11 The content of the programme's courses reflects the latest achievements / developments in science, arts, research and technology.
-1.12 New res earch results are embodied in the content of the programme of study.
-4 1.13 The content of foundation courses is designed to prepare the students for the first year of their chosen undergraduate degree.
-1.14 Students' command of the language of instruction is appropriate.
-1.15 The programme of study is structured in a consistent manner and in sequence, so that concepts operating as preconditions precede the teaching of other, more complex and cognitively more demanding, concepts.
-1.16 The learning outcomes and the content of the courses are consistent.
-1.17 The European Credit Transfer System (ECTS) is applied and there is correspondence between credits, workload and expected learning outcomes per course and per semester.
-1.18 ner education qualification awarded to the students corresponds to the , objectives and the learning outcomes of the programme.
-5
+1.7 The purpose and objectives of the programme are consistent with the expected learning outcomes and with the mission and the strategy of the institution.
+4 1.8 The following ensure the achievement of the programme's purpose, objectives are learning outcomes: and the 1.8.1 The number of courses 2 1.8.2 The programme's content 3 1.8.3 The methods of assessment 4 1.8.4 The teaching material 5 1.8.5 The equipment 3 1.8.6 The balance between theory and practice 4 1.8.7 The research orientation of the programme 2 1.8.8 The quality of students' assignments 4 1.9 The expected learning outcomes of the programme are known to the students 5 and to the members of the teaching staff.
+5 1.10 The teaching and learning process is adequate and effective for the achievement of the expected learning outcomes.
+4 1.11 The content of the programme's courses reflects the latest achievements / 5 developments in science, arts, research and technology.
+5 1.12 New research results are embodied in the content of the programme of study.
+5 5 1.13 The content of foundation courses is designed to prepare the students for the first year of their chosen undergraduate degree.
+5 1.14 4 Students' command of the language of instruction is appropriate.
+5 5 1.15 The programme of study is structured in a consistent manner and in sequence, so that concepts operating as preconditions precede the teaching of other, more complex and cognitively more demanding, concepts.
+4 1.16 The learning outcomes and the content of the courses are consistent.
+4 1.17 The European Credit Transfer System (ECTS) is applied and there is 2 correspondence between credits, workload and expected learning outcomes per course and per semester.
+2 1.18 The higher education qualification awarded to the students corresponds to the purpose, objectives and the learning outcomes of the programme.
+4

 1.19 The higher education qualification and the programme of study conform to the provisions for registration to their corresponding professional and vocational bodies for the purpose of exercising a particular profession.
-5 1.20 The programme's management in regard to its design, its approval, its monitoring and its review, is in place.
-4 1.21 The programme's collaborations with other institutions provide added value and are compared positively with corresponding collaborations of other departments / programmes of study in Europe and internationally.
+Choose mark 1.20 The programme's management in regard to its design, its approval, its monitoring and its review, is in place.
+5 1.21 The programme's collaborations with other institutions provide added value and are compared positively with corresponding collaborations of other departments / programmes of study in Europe and internationally.
 4 1.22 Procedures are applied so that the programme conforms to the scientific and professional activities of the graduates.
-5 1.23 The admission requirements are appropriate.
+4 1.23 The admission requirements are appropriate.
 5 1.24 Sufficient information relating to the programme of study is posted publicly.
-3 1.25 The teaching methodology is suitable for teaching in higher education.
+Choose mark 1.25 The teaching methodology is suitable for teaching in higher education.
 4